 Where to Eat in Jackson Mississippi

 In addition to amazing things to do in Jackson Mississippi, there are also amazing places to eat.
-Jackson is home to some of the best food you’ll find anywhere.
+Jackson is home to some of the best food (and ice cream) you’ll find anywhere.
 The selection ranges from Japanese flavors to barbecue, deli eats, and more.